zahrahaghshenas/final_project/README.md

 # final_project
+In this part, the general goal has been to predict the molecular features, which has been done in two parts, regression and classification, with two different groups, which had different sizes, but have the same number of tasks, which is 1.
+In the continuation of the classification work report and Regression is placed

+work report for classification
 1. Introduction

 The purpose of this work report is to provide details of a project aimed at predicting molecular properties using a Graph Neural Network (GNN) model.
 This project uses the BBBP (Blood-Brain Barrier Penetration) dataset, which records the permeability of compounds to the blood-brain barrier.
 This report covers the description of the dataset, an overview of the code used, and the output obtained from running the code on the dataset.